joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

    j.
 Let the user preview images without opening them (using thumbnails or an information screen).

    ***Works well, as AES decrypts the image quickly, then it is displayed in the information screen.
-I did not add thumbnails as I thought that it would probably drastically increase the loading time when opening folders containing images.***
+I did not add thumbnails as I thought that it would probably drastically increase the loading time when opening folders containing a large number of images.***

    k.
 Be resizeable, and all items on the screen should look ok.